Residential income segregation: A behavioral model of the housing market: Introduction

+With respect to the rest of the literature, we designed our ABM to be parsimonious and tractable, yet with a sufficiently detailed description of the economic forces that shape the housing market.
+This choice was in part to ensure some mathematical tractability.
+However, we also wanted our agents to behave according to simple heuristics, as this may be optimal in situations in which information is limited and dispersed \citep{gigerenzer1999simple}, such as in housing markets.

-We conclude this introduction comparing our paper with existing ABMs of the housing market. \cite{feitosa2008spatial} propose an ABM which shows how segregation can emerge even if one considers the simplest setting with the minimal number of parameters.
-The opposite end of the complexity spectrum is taken by \cite{gilbert2009agent}: They build an ABM where some houses can be constructed, others are demolished, some agents may put their apartment on sale because they lost their job, etc. \cite{filatova2009agent} introduce an ABM which is pretty much in the spirit of the present paper, but they assume that the reservation offer price is just 25\% more of the so-called agricultural rent \citep{fujita1989urban}.
-Our aim here is to represent the supply side in a more detailed way, using an aspiration level heuristic to determine the offer price.
-We build on \cite{gauvin2013modeling}, by which our model shares many assumptions but differs substantially on the behavioral rules and the market mechanism. \cite{erlingsson2014housing} and \cite{baptista2016macroprudential} are non-spatial ABMs of the housing market which focus on its implications for financial stability.
-Nevertheless, they share some assumptions with our ABM.
+We start comparing our model to some of the earliest ABMs modeling housing markets and income segregation. \cite{feitosa2008spatial} show how segregation can emerge even if one considers the simplest setting with the minimal number of parameters. \cite{jackson2008agent} also introduce a relatively simple model, focusing on how the interaction between different classes of agents (``professionals'',``college students'', ``non-professionals'', and ``elderly'') may lead to gentrification.
+The opposite end of the complexity spectrum is taken by \cite{gilbert2009agent}: They build an ABM where some houses can be constructed, others are demolished, some agents may put their apartment on sale because they lost their job, etc. The complexity of our ABM is in between the contributions of \cite{feitosa2008spatial} and \cite{jackson2008agent} and that of \cite{gilbert2009agent}. \cite{filatova2009agent} introduce an ABM with a similar complexity to the model in the present paper, but they assume that the reservation price of the sellers is just 25\% more of the so-called agricultural rent \citep{fujita1989urban}.
+Our aim here is to represent the supply side in a more detailed way.
+We mostly build on \cite{gauvin2013modeling}, by which our model shares many assumptions but differs substantially on the behavioral rules and the market mechanism.